-Green Line B-branch trains will continue to terminate at Park Street Station after the Government Center Station is re-opened.
+Green Line B-branch trains will continue to terminate at Park Street Station.
 This change from before the Government Center closure will reduce track congestion at Government Center and improve the reliability of Green Line B-branch service.
 All other Green Line trains (C-, D-, and E-branches) provide connecting service between Park Street and Government Center.

 History of Government Center Station (originally Scollay Square Station)

 Scollay Square Station opened in 1898 and was the third stop on the Tremont Street Subway, the nation’s oldest subway.
 Eighteen years later, Boston Elevated Railway built a tunnel under the station to extend the East Boston streetcar to Bowdoin Street.
 In the early 1960s, the station underwent a major renovation as part of the demolition of Scollay Square and the development of City Hall Plaza.
 At that time, the station was renamed Government Center.

 Originally, red and white tiles covered the walls of both the upper and lower Scollay Square platforms.
 The tiles from the upper platform were completely destroyed during the station’s reconstruction in the 1960s.